Respona offers a number of safety features at different stages of your campaign creation to ensure no duplicate opportunities are being contacted.

 They are accessible by clicking on the “Verify & Launch” button.

-Contacted in the past X days - same as during step 2, but applies to individual contacts rather than URLs or domains
+• Not Contacted in the past X days - same as during the opportunities step, but applies to individual contacts rather than URLs or domains

 If an opportunity fails one of these checks, it will not be launched.